-Dams are difficult barriers that endangered fish must pass upstream to reach their spawning grounds.
-They cause substantial stress to the fish and can result in injury, reducing their overall fitness and ability to successfully complete the 900+ mile journey.
+Dams are difficult barriers that fish must pass during their migrations to and from their spawning grounds.
+Dams cause substantial stress to the fish and result in injury, reducing their overall fitness and ability to successfully complete the 900+ mile migrations.

-Dams reduce the speed that water flows through the Snake and Columbia River systems, making the time it takes these endangered fish to migrate much longer, which requires them to obtain more nutrition to sustain themselves.
+Dams reduce the speed that water flows through the Snake and Columbia River systems, more than tripling the time it historically took for these fish to migrate out to the sea.

-Dams increase the water temperature of the river, sometimes above the 70-degree threshold that salmon and steelhead can survive in for much of the summer each year.
+Dams increase the water temperature of the river, causing the mainstem Columbia to exceed the 70-degree threshold that salmon and steelhead can survive in for much of the summer each year.

-Predators such as sea lions have become accustomed to preying on juvenile salmon that are released below the dam through fish bypass systems, increasing the threats that salmon face on this journey.
+Predators such as sea lions have become accustomed to preying on salmon that are in queue to use the fish ladders, increasing the threats that salmon face on this journey.

 What folks are saying about Snake River salmon and steelhead